We are helping autistic people to find and progress in fulfilling employment through our new Tool Up Mentoring programme.

 - Need to learn career skills?

-Take a step towards a fulfilling career and join our Tool Up mentoring programme.
+Take a step towards a fulfilling career and join our free Tool Up mentoring programme.

 It includes weekly one hour online one to one mentoring sessions, an online employment readiness course and an online support group.
+Online means via video calls or forum.
 Our Tool Up Mentoring programme will help you to formulate and progress towards your employment goal.

 Employment provides a sense fulfilment, recognition and belonging.
 Research has shown that employment is central to autistic sense of wellbeing and quality of life, yet 77% of autistic people are unemployed and want to work, 58% among them want and need some help getting into employment.